-6.1 pH of water extract when tested in accordance with 6.1.1 shall be 7 0.5.
+6.1 pH of water extract when tested in accordance with 6.1 shall be 7 0.5.

-6.1.1 Rubber parts shall be cut into 2 mm pieces.
-Autoclave the pieces for 5 minutes at a pressure of 40 to 50 kPa with 200 ml of water.
-Discard the first extract and repeat the process with another 500 ml of water for 40 minutes.
+Rubber parts shall be cut into 2 mm pieces.
+Autoclave the pieces for 5 min at a pressure of 40 kPa to 50 kPa with 200 ml of water.
+Discard the first extract and repeat the process with another 500 ml of water for 40 min.
 Decant the extract, cool and determine the pH with a pH meter.

 6.2 The concentration of each of the harmful contaminations of arsenic, copper, manganese, and heavy metal shall not exceed 5 mg/kg.
 The contaminants shall be tested in accordance with the method given in Annex B.